haijiaerbaiyang/altility/README.md

 ### Usage guide:
-At the core of altility stands the class **altility.ADL_model**.
+At the core of the altility package stands the class **altility.ADL_model**.
 It bundles properties and methods of the active deep learning (ADL) model that we want to train.
-Bellow is a list of all parameters, methods and generated results.
+Bellow is a list of all parameters it takes when initialized, methods it contains and results it can generate.

 <table>